 - The Tamil Nadu Backward Classes, Scheduled Castes and Scheduled Tribes (Reservation of Seats in Educational Institutions and of Appointments or Posts in the Services Under the State) Bill, 1993, was adopted by the Tamil Nadu government.
 This bill was passed to the Indian government for consideration by the Indian President in line with article 31C of the Indian Constitution.

 - The Union Home Minister met with the heads of Political Parties on July 13, 1994.
 The meeting was held to address the contents of the Bill because of the significance and sensitive nature of the situation.
 The Bill should be ratified, according to the leaders’ general agreement.
 As a result, on July 19, 1994, the President approved the Bill.

 - Accordingly, on July 19, 1994, the Tamil Nadu government put in the picture the Tamil Nadu Backward Classes, Schedule Castes, and Scheduled Tribes (Reservation of Seats in Educational Institutions and of Appointment or Posts in the Services Under the State) Act 1993 that it would become Act No. 45 of 1994.

-- On July 22, 1994, the government of Tamil Nadu asked the Indian government to add the aforesaid Tamil Nadu Act 45 of 1994 in the Constitution of India’s Ninth Schedule for the following reasons:
+- On July 22, 1994, the government of Tamil Nadu asked the Indian government to add the aforesaid Tamil Nadu Act 45 of 1994 to the Constitution of India’s Ninth Schedule for the following reasons:

-- The directive Principles of State Policy outlined in Part IV of the Constitution, specifically Articles 38, 39(b), and (c), and Article 46, have been used as the framework for passing the Act.
+- The directive Principles of State Policy outlined in Part IV of the Constitution, specifically Article 38, clause b, and clause c of Article 39 and Article 46, have been used as the framework for passing the Act.